Albumin Globulin Ratio Calculator

 - Albumins are the most common proteins in human blood.
 They bind to different substances and regulate the oncotic and osmotic pressure.
 Their normal range is 3.5–5.2 g/dL.

 - Globulins are produced by the liver and the immunological system (antibodies!).
-They have higher molecular weight than albumins.
+They have higher protein molecular weight than albumins.
 Their normal range equals 2.6–3.5 g/dL.

 What is the albumin globulin ratio used for? 🤔